aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

----
+﻿---
 title: Split a Document
-description: "Aspose.Words for .NET allows you to split a document into several files.
+description: "Aspose.Words for .NET allows you to split a document into many files.
 Use the split feature to effectively split a document by headings or sections, as well as by pages or by page ranges."
 type: docs
 weight: 80
 url: /net/split-a-document/